learningtapestry/ssdn/docs/security-considerations.md

      After some discussion, we agreed that API keys provided a good enough balance.

 2. After the user has finished uploading a file to the upload S3 bucket, a Lambda function (`ProcessUploadFunction`) is triggered.
-This function is responsible for processing the file and generating an internal Nucleus event that describes the file upload.
+This function is responsible for processing the file and generating an internal SSDN event that describes the file upload.

    - The actual file is never opened or manipulated by the Lambda function.
 It only deals with the metadata that is provided by S3.

-3. If the file upload processing is successful, the generated Nucleus event (it's actually a simple JSON structure) is inserted into the event processor stream, just as any regular xAPI collection event.
+3. If the file upload processing is successful, the generated SSDN event (it's actually a simple JSON structure) is inserted into the event processor stream, just as any regular xAPI collection event.
-4. Everything after this step is basically the same that is described in the "Data sharing between Nucleus instances" section.
+4. Everything after this step is basically the same that is described in the "Data sharing between SSDN instances" section.
 The event processor Kinesis stream stores the event describing the file upload and shares it with those instances that are subscribed to receive it.
 5. Once the file upload event arrives to the target entity, an additional Lambda function (`TransferObjectFunction`) is